katarinastuart/katarinastuart.github.io/_pages/research.md

 **The Science Writer (2023)**

-Was [profiled](https://www.thesciencewriter.org/enigma-stories/more-than-a-murmur-invasive-starlings-alaska) in “More Than a Murmur,” a deep dive into the surprising genetic edge of invasive starlings—and how my work is rewriting what we know about rapid evolution.
+Profiled in [“More Than a Murmur,”](https://www.thesciencewriter.org/enigma-stories/more-than-a-murmur-invasive-starlings-alaska) a deep dive into the surprising genetic edge of invasive starlings - and how my work is rewriting what we know about rapid evolution.

 <iframe width="100%" height="166" scrolling="no" frameborder="no"
     allow="autoplay"